pedrocarlos-ti/pedrocarlos-ti/README.md

 # Hi there, I'm Pedro Santos 🇧🇷 🇵🇹 👋
-### I am a Software Engineer and React / React Native Lover ⚛️ ❤️
+### I am a Software Engineer and a Passionate React / React Native Developer ⚛️ ❤️

 As an experienced software engineer, I hold a degree in Information Systems and a postgraduate degree in Software Engineering.
-With over a decade of experience in the tech industry, I have transitioned from support roles to my true calling in software development.
+With over a decade of experience in the tech industry, I have transitioned from support roles to pursue my true passion in software development.

-Currently, I navigate through all phases of the software development lifecycle - from conceptualization to final deployment - utilizing agile methodologies to build scalable applications and address business challenges.
-I'm particularly excited about exploring the latest advancements in AI and incorporating them into my projects.
+Currently, I navigate through all phases of the software development lifecycle—from conceptualization to final deployment—utilizing agile methodologies to build scalable applications and address various business challenges.
+I am particularly excited about exploring the latest advancements in AI and incorporating them into my projects.

 ## Emerging Expertise and Opportunities
-- 🌱 I'm currently learning advanced topics in **Next.js** and **AI** to create innovative AI-powered applications.
+- 🌱 I am currently learning advanced topics in **Next.js** and **AI** to create innovative AI-powered applications.
-- 💻 I'm leveraging the **OpenAI API** to develop cutting-edge AI apps that push the boundaries of what's possible in software engineering.
+- 💻 I am leveraging the **OpenAI API** to develop cutting-edge AI applications that push the boundaries of what is possible in software engineering.
-- 👨‍💻 I'm open to new opportunities, particularly in the areas of **frontend development**, **full-stack engineering**, and **AI/ML-driven application development**.
+- 👨‍💻 I am open to new opportunities, particularly in the areas of **frontend development**, **full-stack engineering**, and **AI/ML-driven application development**.
 ## Key Highlights
 - 📫 How to reach me: pedrocarlos.ti@gmail.com